mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 The pores in my skin contracted.

-"He stole death from me, made me a slave to his violent desires.
-Then Melna set me free."

-"Stole death...?"

-"I have died so many times I can no longer remember.
+"He stole death from me.
+I was his murder slave.
+Trapped on his ship, teetering between life and death.
+I was unable to see, to escape.
+Then Melna set me free.
+I have died so many times I can no longer remember.
 But always, life is at the other end.
-It is an illness I would rather be rid of.
-I did not ask to be this way."
+It is an illness I would rather be rid of."

 "You... can't die?
 But that's–"

 "A gift?
 I don't fear death, maman, I fear life.
 For life means another death is coming."

 I was taken aback by what thi was saying.
 A gift so powerful was wasted on someone who wished it gone.
-That evil wish crossed my mind, too.
-So simple in its treatment of life as to wish immortality on another as an ideal.
-But I stopped myself from lending it any time, for fear it might become me.
+That evilest of wishes crossed my mind, too: so careless as to wish immortality on a friend instead of an acquaintence.
+But I stopped myself from lending it any time. _It doesn't become me_, as my mother would say.

 I asked hae, "What do you mean by 'ghost'?"

-Hae eyes looked past me as if imagining a beautiful place.
+Hae eyes looked past me as if imagining some other place.

 "I was there, with all of them.
 I knew I had died.
 And yet, I was at peace with it.
 It was the parasite.
 It keeps you barely alive and holds you in its own dream world."

-"That sounds amazing."
+"Parasite?"

-Hae eyes returned their gaze to me and resumed their worry.
+Hae eyes returned their gaze to me.

 "I cannot bring myself to leave.
-Ramne is there I know it," she said with trepidation, "But I will go with you if you promise me something, young maman."
+Ramne is there.
+I know it," she said.
+"But I will go with you if you promise me something, young maman."

 _Maman...
 I'd never been called that._